-If even a lowly gas station has fantastic views like this, I can only imagine what the town itself is like.
+If even a lowly gas station has fantastic views like this, I can only imagine what the Saint-Emilion itself is like.

 When we arrived just before 9 o’clock, there was only one car in the parking lot and the whole town was just starting to wake up.
 It was an easy Friday morning spent walking around, peeking into empty, open churches playing recorded classical music, onto empty light-filled courtyards, and near-empty streets and alleyways, an incomparable way to see yet another quaint, historic French town overflowing with character.